YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 It may seem like luck, but it’s the outcome of hard work.

-I listen to a fantastic National Public Radio (NPR) podcast called How I Built This with Guy Raz as the interviewer.
+I listen to a fantastic National Public Radio (NPR) podcast called How I Built This, which features Guy Raz as the interviewer.

 This podcast reveals the founding stories behind some of the most famous companies in the US and the world.